abhijit84842/Web_Development_Projects_2024/MERN Stack Project/CitySling_E-com_in_NodeJs/README.md

 - mongoose from npm
 - cookie-parser from npm
 - debug from npm -> print data insted of console.
+- config from npm -> its took up the value which enviouremnt is running current(development or production)

 // Models Create